AlonsoBear/Microservices/README.md

 # Microservices
-This project consists of two microservices: an admin service written in Django, and a main app service.
+This project consists of two microservices run in docker containers: an admin service written in Django, and a main app service written in Flask.
 The admin service allows you to view and manage your products and their likes.
 The main app service allows customers to view and like your products.

 ## Requirements
 - Python 3.10